bartn8/vppdc/README.md

   <img src="./images/outdoor2indoor.png" width="800" />
 </p>

-**From outdoor to indoor.** we consider the case complementary to the previous one – i.e., with models pre-trained on SceneFlow and trained outdoor then tested indoor.
+**From outdoor to indoor.** We consider the case complementary to the previous one – i.e., with models pre-trained on SceneFlow and trained outdoor then tested indoor.
 NLSPN, CompletionFormer and SpAgNet can predict a depth map that is reasonable to some extent.
 Our approach instead predicts very accurate results on regions covered by depth hints, yet failing where these are absent.

 ## :envelope: Contacts